anmoljaincma/Used_bike_project_2_internship/data_cleaning.md

 ## 🙌 Acknowledgment

-This project was completed as part of a **Data Analytics Internship**.
+This cleaning was completed as part of a **Project 2 of Data Analytics Internship**.
 The objective was to practice real-world data cleaning techniques and prepare the dataset for further analysis and modeling.

 ---